-As at 31 December 2016, the Group had £100 million of debt outstanding, equating to 11 per cent. of GAV.
+As at 31 December 2017, the Group had £265 million of debt outstanding, equating to 19 per cent. of GAV.

-Debt outstanding comprised a single term debt facility (together with associated interest rate swaps) following the repayment in full of the Group's revolving credit facility in November from the proceeds of the heavily oversubscribed equity raise.
+Debt outstanding comprised a single term debt facility of £100 million (together with associated interest rate swaps) and £165 million drawn on the Group's revolving credit facility.